figaw/praqma.com/_posts/2015-05-18-Pretested-Integration-with-builddsl.md

 author: Mike Long
 ---

-#### UPDATE: Since 2.3.2, the plugin does support Job DSL.
+UPDATE: Since 2.3.2, the plugin does support Job DSL.
 Refer to the [wiki](https://wiki.jenkins-ci.org/display/JENKINS/Pretested+Integration+Plugin#PretestedIntegrationPlugin-JenkinsJobDSL) for more information.
+{: .highlight}

 The pretested integration plugin does not currently support the Jenkins Job DSL.